italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

     - It uniquely identifies the trust framework used for the provisioning of the credential.
 For example, in case of PID, the value ``https://eudi.wallet.cie.gov.it`` means that the CIE id identification scheme is used.
     - `[OID.IDA.
 Section 5.1.1.2] <https://openid.net/specs/openid-connect-4-identity-assurance-1_0-13.html#section-5.1.1.2>`_
   * - **source**
-    - JSON Object cointaining the follwoing mandatory claims:
+    - JSON Object cointaining the following mandatory claims:

       - **organization_name**: Name of the Organization acting as Authentic Source.
       - **organization_id**: Identification code for the Organization.
 For public Organization, it MUST be set to the *IPA Code*, following the URN namespace ``urn:eudi:it:organization_id:ipa_code:<that-value>``.